umarfauzan/NatSysProject/README.md

     ```
 12. What is the available disk space mounted on /workspace. ***(1 mark)***
     ```
+    91 Megabytes
     ```
 13. Name the version and hardware architecture of the linux Virtual environment. ***(1 mark)***
     ```
+    Linux version: 6.5.0-1021-azure
+    Hardware architecture: x86_64
     ```
 14. What is the difference between **ls** vs **ls -asl**. ***(1 mark)***
     ```
+    ls :used to list directory contents.
+By including **-asl** which is:
+    -a: list all files, including hidden ones
+    -s: display size of each blocks
+    -l: includes detailed information about each file
     ```
 15. What is the TLB size of the Virtual CPU. ***(1 mark)***
     ```
+    32 Kilobyte
     ```
 16. What is the CPU speed of the Virtual CPU. ***(1 mark)***
     ```
+    3.08 GHz
     ```
 17. What is the top running process that consumes the most CPU cycles. ***(1 mark)***
     ```
+    node with PID 559.
+CPU usage: 1.3%
     ```

 ## Running your own container instance.